Can I Take Vitamin D And Vitamin B12 Together

 One notable trend is the increasing recognition of Vitamin D's role in immune function.
 Studies have shown that Vitamin D can help regulate immune responses and reduce the risk of respiratory infections, including influenza and COVID-19.
 This has led to recommendations for Vitamin D supplementation, particularly during the winter months when sun exposure is limited.

 Another area of interest is the relationship between Vitamin B12 and cognitive function.
-Research has suggested that Vitamin B12 deficiency may contribute to cognitive decline and increase the risk of dementia.
+And research has suggested that Vitamin B12 deficiency may contribute to cognitive decline and increase the risk of dementia.
 This has prompted further investigation into the potential benefits of Vitamin B12 supplementation for improving cognitive performance and preventing age-related cognitive decline.

 Tips and Expert Advice